-Just as if you were the homeowner, minor maintenance like changing light bulbs and attempting to unblock drains or toilets are responsibilities of the tenant, as well emptying washing machine filters and vacuum bags regularly.
+Just as if you were the homeowner, minor maintenance like changing light bulbs and attempting to unblock drains or toilets are responsibilities of the contract-holder, as well emptying washing machine filters and vacuum bags regularly.
 Doing this will help keep your appliances working at their optimum level.

 Another thing is checking your boiler's pressure gauge if you suddenly have no hot water or heating.
 If it's dropped below 1.5 bars, the resolution is likely to be a quick top-up of pressure, which you should be able to do yourself.

-One of the most common reports we receive from tenants is that their walls are developing a dark mould.
+One of the most common reports we receive from contract-holders is that their walls are developing a dark mould.
 The concern in this instance would be damp, but more often than not it's a build-up of condensation, which is much less of a worry!
 During cold weather, it's recommended that the heating is left on as often as possible, for at least three hours at a time.
 The warmer the house is, the less condensation will gather on the surfaces.
 Keeping windows open when cooking and showering, generous use of extractor fans and avoiding drying clothes over radiators will all help to keep moisture levels down and prevent mould from growing.

 Want to know how much is your property worth?
 Fill our form below and we'll be in touch shortly

-We have a full tenant-help guide available on our website, so give it a quick once-over before reporting any maintenance issues, as the answer to your problems (well, certain problems... we're not that good!) may well be there.
+We have a full contract-holder-help guide available on our website, so give it a quick once-over before reporting any maintenance issues, as the answer to your problems (well, certain problems... we're not that good!) may well be there.

 Naturally, there are going to be some things that are beyond your capabilities.
 After all, you're not going to be expected to go on a plumbing course just because you've chosen to rent a property!
 So if there's anything you're unsure of, it's always best to make contact with your landlord or managing agent and have them offer their advice.